JesseDWhite/no-more-cover-letter/README.md

   ## 7/16/2021
   * 8:00 - 9:00: research on text anylizers to evaluate job postings for key words.
 Currently looking into Microsoft Azure.
   * 9:45 - 10:31: writing project overview and inspiration on a word doc to import later into README.
-  * 10:45 - : reading articles on good cover letters and content.
+  * 10:45 - 11:30: reading articles on good cover letters and content.
+  * 14:56 - : researching more cover letter examples.
 </details>